 Another key reason organizational management would look to start outsourcing marketing functions is cost management concerns.
-When hiring in-house staff to promote your goods and services, you are adding significant fixed costs to your company overhead, and the salary and benefit package expenses increase significantly when hiring technically skilled employees.
+When hiring in-house staff to promote your products and services, you are adding significant fixed costs to your company overhead.
+Furthermore, the salary and benefit package expenses increase significantly when hiring technically skilled employees.

-A significant benefit to outsourcing business functions is moving a substantial chunk of your expenses from fixed costs to variable costs.
+Another significant benefit to outsourcing business functions is moving a substantial chunk of your expenses from fixed costs to variable costs.
 This is especially important for organizations that are testing new markets or rolling out new products.
-The ability to execute on essential marketing functions like content creation, website development, and search engine marketing without the need to lock in fixed salary and benefit costs are a real driver for marketing outsourcing, allowing for flexibility and scalability for projects and campaigns of any size and scope.
+The ability to execute on essential marketing functions like content creation, website development, and search engine marketing without the need to lock in fixed salary and benefits costs are a real driver for marketing outsourcing, allowing for flexibility and scalability in projects and campaigns of any size and scope.

 In recent years, the marketing landscape has shifted significantly into the digital realm, and the skills needed to execute on these tactics have become increasingly technical and precise.
+What's more, these technologies are changing and evolving at a rapid pace, making it hard to keep up.
 As your business grows, you might find that your in-house team lacks the expertise needed to utilize these digital tools to the fullest.